data-for-change/anyway/.github/ISSUE_TEMPLATE/localize_widget.md

 **Flask Babel**
 For updating messages.pot with all strings for translation - use the following command: `pybabel extract -F babel.cfg -o messages.pot .`
-For updating existing po files with new strings: `pybabel update -i messages.pot -d translations`
+For updating existing po files with new strings: `pybabel update -i messages.pot -d translations` For compiling pybabel mo files use: `pybabel compile -d translations` It's important to compile the files for the transations to take place